Tokyo Narita Airport, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to find the necessary type.
-The vast majority of adapters for sale now are just plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A and B. Take care to get the necessary kind.
+A lot of adapters currently available are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most locations.

 • Airplane phone mount